json-dubs/MyCalorieCycle-Privacy/README.md

 ## Accessing the Privacy Policy

-The privacy policy is available at: https://json-dubs.github.io/MyCalorieCycle-Privacy/
+The privacy policy is available at: https://github.com/json-dubs/MyCalorieCycle-Privacy/blob/main/privacy-policy.md

 ## About MyCalorieCycle

-MyCalorieCycle is a mobile application that helps users track their calorie intake and cycling activities.
+MyCalorieCycle is a mobile application that helps users calculate their calorie needs and create macro plans tailored to their body recomposition goals.
 This privacy policy outlines how we handle user data and privacy.

 ## Repository Structure